adam-neto/NYC-Taxi-and-COVID-19/README.md

 - `airport_average_total_amount.png`
 - `airport_regression_interactions.png`

 By default, this script reads the CSV outputs written by `airport_trip_analysis.py` instead of rebuilding the airport summaries from the raw parquet files.
 It uses the saved main and pickup-only regression coefficient files to generate the regression interaction plot alongside the descriptive figures.
-If the saved outputs are missing, it will run the analysis step first and then generate the figures.
+If the saved outputs are missing, it will run the analysis step first and then generate the figure files.

 The regression interaction plot compares the key JFK interaction coefficients across: